Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/bank-marketing.md

 # Vertically federated cross-geo bank marketing campaign prediction

 **Scenario** - This is a short example where we showcase possibilities of using Azure Machine Learning(AML) for training a model for bank marketing campaign in vertical federating learning fashion.
-The example showcases how to setup training in the case, where part of the data is owned by the host.
+The example showcases how to setup training in the case, where part of the data, including the feature space, is owned by the host.
 We have simulated a FL scenario by splitting the data into **distinct geo-location**.
-The sample provides a simple implementation  for **preprocessing** on **tabular data**.
+The sample utilizes **tabular data**.

 **Dataset** - This example is trained using the Kaggle dataset [**Bank marketing campaigns dataset | Opening Deposit**](https://www.kaggle.com/datasets/volodymyrgavrysh/bank-marketing-campaigns-dataset).
 This dataset is describing Portugal bank marketing campaign results, where the campaigns were conducted by calling clients and offering them to place a term deposit.